Running and marketing a home based business is a lot of work and it is a growing trend among young professionals and stay-at-home moms.

 By adding price promotions (BOGO, Buy one get one half off, Free shipping, etc) you can attract more customers by offering them an incentive to buy from you and not your competition.
+This is even more important when marketing a home based business.
 If your product or service is not the cheapest in the area offering an incentive can help get the ball rolling on sales.

 Distribute: How will people get your product?
 Do they order it online?
 Do you sell it by appointment?
 Do you offer a service?

 How you get the product or service to the general public is important, it can influence your image with your customers.
 Always thoroughly research each and every distribution avenue.
 How that company that will be selling your good looks and operates reflects directly on you, the business owner.
 If the store that is selling your goods on consignment is dirty and does not treat their customers well it will ultimately affect your business.
 This also applies to service businesses.
 If you are relying on word of mouth from people, be careful whose mouth it is coming from.
 People with shady public pasts, or bad reputations will usually hurt your sales no matter how thick their Rolodex is.
 There is an old adage, any publicity is good publicity.
 Not true.

 Promote: Promotion is the last and largest stage of marketing.